 It's always good to get some recognition in the press for our efforts to bring interesting wines to Ireland, not least because flicking idly through the leisure pages of a computer over the weekend breakfast is still a minority pursuit.

 Here's an excerpt from Saturday's Irish Times, where John Wilson gives a push to the rustic Malbecs of Cahors in south-western France.

-Cahors Clos Triguedina 2005, 13.5%, €25.90 One of the best-known names in Cahors, made by Jean-Luc Baldès.
+BOTTLES OF THE WEEKCahors Clos Triguedina 2005, 13.5%, €25.90 One of the best-known names in Cahors, made by Jean-Luc Baldès.
 Elegant relatively ripe redcurrant and dark fruits, with some austerity, and good mineral length.
 Drink or keep.
 Try it with substantial red meat dishes.
 Stockist: Bubble Brothers, Cork.

 You can read the rest of the article here, and enjoy some tips on two other 'C' wines: Cornas and Chinon.
 It's a pity I didn't have the chance to send John some samples of the terrific Chinons (here's one) we buy from Wilfrid Rousse, but since he and I are both enthusiasts of red wines from the Loire Valley, I hope we can revisit this common interest in the future.

 Since the article mentions Madiran, too, I should record that I still have up my sleeve, as it were, for fans of the sinewy authenticity of south-western French reds, a Madiran and a Fronton (discover the Négrette grape), both excellent value.
 I hope that one of these days we can feel justified in trying them out in Ireland.

 Buy a duck, roast it, and pour a glass or two from Clos Triguedina (their Château de Flore is a good introduction at under €15) when you dine.